zincsearch/zincsearch-docs/docs/concepts.md

 e.g.

-An invertd index for a set of documents might look like
+An inverted index for a set of documents might look like

 ```json
 {"id":1, "message: "Prabhat Sharma is a cool guy to hang with"}